CDCgov/prime-simplereport/README.md

 - `yarn cypress run --browser firefox`
   - this will run all the tests headlessly on the commandline using firefox
 - `yarn cypress run --browser chrome --headed`
   - this will run all the tests headed using chrome

-- `yarn e2e`
-  - this will run the `e2e.sh` script, which waits for the frontend and backend to become responsive before starting a headless firefox test run
+To write new tests, see the [Cypress documentation](https://docs.cypress.io/api/table-of-contents).
+If you need to generate new Wiremock mappings for external services, see [this wiki page](https://github.com/CDCgov/prime-simplereport/wiki/WireMock).

 ### SchemaSpy